awanmbandi/realworld-cicd-pipeline-project/README.md

     ./splunk start --accept-license --answer-yes
     ```
 - Enter administrator ``username`` and ``password``, remember this because you will need this to log into the application
 - NOTE: The Password must be up to `8` characters.
+You can assign `adminadmin`
     ![SplunkSetup1!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/raw/zdocs/images/Screen%20Shot%202023-04-28%20at%2010.48.24%20AM%20copy.png)

 - Access your Splunk Installation at http://Splunk-Server-IP:8000 and log into splunk